seqan/hibf/doc/about/api/index.md

 we may drop support for `gcc-10.3`.
 Since all platforms with an older version receive minor release updates, this should not be a problem.

-We promise to support the above compilers in the latest release of Library_Template, or until all the following operating systems provide a newer supported compiler:
+We promise to support the above compilers in the latest release of HIBF, or until all the following operating systems provide a newer supported compiler:

 | Operating System             | Supported Releases¹                    |